 9. VanMoof

 Urban e-bikes from the bicycle metropolis: Amsterdam.
-VanMoof Bicycles are made for city life.
-Inspired by Amsterdam's busy streets, the bikes are suitable for the city, shorten commutes, deter thieves and increase the natural pedal force.
-"Fast Driving" in the city.
-But certainly not fast bikes: VanMoof has made it its mission to manufacture high-quality urban e-bikes that will accompany their owners for a lifetime.
-A clear statement against the throw-away mentality and thus for the commitment to sustainability.
+VanMoof Bicycles are designed for city life.
+Inspired by Amsterdam's busy streets, the bikes are suitable for the city, shortening commutes, deterring thieves and increasing natural pedal power.
+“Fast Driving” in the city.
+But certainly not fast bikes: VanMoof has made it its mission to produce high-quality urban e-bikes that accompany their owners for a lifetime.
+A clear statement against the throwaway mentality and thus for a commitment to sustainability.

-The service of the brand goes beyond the purchase, which is between 2.000 and 3.000 euros.
-The "pit crew" can be reached by industry experts for advice via an app.
-The "Bike Hunters" track every theft using the bikes' built-in intelligence.
+The brand's service goes beyond the purchase, which is between 2.000 and 3.000 euros.
+The “pit crew” of industry experts can be reached via app for advice.
+The “Bike Hunters” track any theft using the bikes’ integrated intelligence.

 10. Cowboys

-Nevertheless, no compromises are made in terms of equipment.
-The removable battery can be charged at any socket and has a range of up to 60 km.
-Speed, driving time or distance can be recorded using an app.
-The motor support adapts to the pedaling strength of the rider and provides more support when going uphill.
-Cowboy also offers interested parties to take a test drive.
+However, there are no compromises when it comes to equipment.
+The removable battery can be charged at any socket and has a range of up to 60 kilometers.
+Speed, travel time and distance can be recorded via an app.
+The motor support adapts to the rider's pedaling strength and provides more support when going uphill.
+Cowboy also offers interested parties the opportunity to take a test drive.

 11. EconicOne

-The brand EconicOne has made it its goal to give people new freedoms through high-tech e-bikes and to bring about social change by providing faster and more environmentally friendly mobility.
-The basis for this is a long-term research trip that has brought the latest e-technologies, innovation, quality and longevity into harmony.
-Representative result of this power combination: The invention of the world's first wooden bicycle with a fully electrified system.
+The brand EconicOne has set itself the goal of giving people new freedoms through high-tech e-bikes and triggering social change by providing fast and environmentally friendly mobility.
+This is based on a years-long research journey that has brought the latest e-technologies, innovation, quality and longevity into harmony.
+Representative result of this power combination: The invention of the world's first wooden bicycle with a fully electric system.

-The brand currently has six handcrafted models in its range from 1.899 to 2.499 euros.
-Available in four colors each, each model is suitable for a different purpose: from cross country to urban to comfort.
-However, the smart functions of the high-priced models are particularly interesting: GPS tracking, an app and theft alarm increase the value and security of the bicycles - which makes urban e-bikes particularly interesting for B2B in the delivery services sector.
+The brand currently has eight handmade models in its range ranging in price from 2.150 to 3.599 euros.
+Available in two to four colors, each model is suitable for a different purpose: from cross country to urban to comfort.
+However, the smart functions of the high-priced models are particularly interesting: GPS tracking, an app and theft alarm increase the value and safety of the bikes - which makes urban e-bikes particularly interesting for B2B in the delivery services sector.

 12. Ampler

 Puristic design, "no frills", just drive.
 This is how it positions itself amplified as a brand that is really about offering e-bikes to make everyday life easier in an environmentally friendly way.
-With the athletic "Curt" model (2.890 euros), the elegant "Stout" (2.490 euros) and the comfortable "Stellar" (2.490 euros), Ampler has the right option for every city driver.
+With the athletic model “Curt” (3.190 euros), the elegant “Stout” (2.990 euros), the comfortable “Stellar” (2.990 euros) and other models, Ampler has the right option for all city drivers.

-While all urban e-bikes have a range of 70 kilometers, Curt is particularly noticeable: At only 13,4 kilograms, the bike is a true lightweight of its kind and is therefore extra city-compatible.
-And there are also small design hacks: The one in the battery is integrated completely invisibly into the frame.
+While all urban e-bikes have a range of 70 kilometers, Curt stands out in particular: At just 14,4 kilograms, the bike is a true lightweight of its kind and therefore extra city-compatible.
+And there are also small design hacks: for example, the battery in the frame is integrated completely invisibly.

 NEWSLETTER